Running to the Tower: an artist writing on her paintings

 Collections: Artexte, Montréal, QC.

 Reviewed by Rob McLennan, Word, April 1998.
-“In the book, part art catalogue, part essay and poetry collection, she takes fragments of the idea of the tower, whether refuge, religious structure, Babel, phallic object and beyond, to create a whole – ‘Limestone kilns, / bridges, / dovecotes, / towers, / invite the comparison / of human form and architecture….’”
+“In this book, part art catalogue, part essay and poetry collection, she takes fragments of the idea of the tower, whether refuge, religious structure, Babel, phallic object and beyond, to create a whole – ‘Limestone kilns, / bridges, / dovecotes, / towers, / invite the comparison / of human form and architecture….’”

 Votive Spindle Whorl